1kalin/Windsurf/README.md

    - Edit the same paths in `/global_rules.md` under the "Project Paths" section
    - Edit the paths in `/grafting/emerald-full-grafting-plan.mld`

-2. **Configure Global Rules for Windsurf/Codeium**:
+2. **Configure Global Rules for Zero-Gravity/Codeium**:
-   - Copy the contents of `/global_rules.md` to your Windsurf memory
+   - Copy the contents of `/global_rules.md` to your Zero-Gravity memory
-   - In Windsurf: Click the "⚙️" (Settings) icon in the bottom left corner
+   - In Zero-Gravity: Click the "⚙️" (Settings) icon in the bottom left corner
    - Select "Memories" from the menu
    - Click "Create new memory"
    - Title it "user_global"